 Phones and Cameras

 Everyone has a phone nowadays and the built-in cameras on current models are of excellent quality.
 Some still prefer a standalone compact camera and you’ll also see people enthusiastically using DSLR cameras.
-A new trend is the action camera for capturing high-quality video both underwater and during land-based activities.
 You can use your phone to make and receive calls/texts at sea but roaming charges may apply not long after you leave Australian waters.
 Your phone may then automatically connect to the ship’s maritime cellular system which can be very expensive to make or receive calls or text messages.

-If you can’t go without your laptop, book reader or tablet, they can all be brought on board.
-However, if you’re thinking about surfing the ‘net, be aware that the ship uses satellite internet, it’s not as fast as back home and it’s often relatively expensive (although the internet packages are slowly getting cheaper and faster over time).
-Cruise lines usually offer internet access packages such as ‘pay by the hour’, ‘day package’ and ‘full cruise package’.
+You may bring your phone, laptop or tablet on board.
+If you’d like to connect to the ship’s wifi service onboard, be aware that it’s not as fast as back home and it’s often relatively expensive (although internet packages on ships are slowly getting cheaper and faster over time).
+Cruise lines usually offer various internet access packages, depending on your usage.
 You may be able to pre-purchase these packages before departure or you can set it up during your cruise.

 Power Socket Adapters

 With the exception of P&O Cruises Australia and Carnival Australia, you should bring a power plug adapter to charge your electrical items.
 Some ships also have a European-style socket but it’s usually best to bring a US-AUS adapter.
 The voltage of the US sockets is 110 volts AC so your electrical items may take longer than usual to obtain a full charge.
 Multi-socket power boards are banned by most cruise lines and will be confiscated when found in your luggage during the x-ray process on embarkation day.